96boards/documentation/ConsumerEdition/CE-Extras/GPIO/Examples/I2C_Examples/Example_1.md

+---
+title: Example 1 - Grove RGB backlight LCD module
+permalink: /documentation/ConsumerEdition/CE-Extras/GPIO/Examples/I2C_Examples/Example_1.md/
+---
 # Example 1 - Grove RGB backlight LCD module

 ## Update 96Boards system

 The image on your board might be out of date.
 This is possible even when using the stock image (the operating system your board was shipped with), or a newly flashed version from the 96Boards.org website.

 A few useful commands will help us make sure everything on the board is current: